5jt/dyalog-cookbook/manuscript/18 GUI.md

 ![Hello world form](Images/form_01.png)

-To the form we add controls, set callback functions to run when certain events occur, and invoke the form's `Wait` method or invoke `⎕DQ`.
+To the form we add controls, set callback functions to run when certain events occur, and invoke the form's `Wait` method or `⎕DQ` to hand control over to the user.
 See the _Dyalog for Microsoft Windows Interface Guide_ for details and tutorials.

 Experience has shown that it is a good idea to keep references to all controls as well as any variables that belong logically to those controls within a namespace.
 Since this is a temporary namespace --- it will cease to exist once the form is closed --- we use an unnamed namespace for this.

 We create the controls with names but generate references for them which we assign to the very same names within that unnamed namespace.
 The concept will become clear when we create an example.

 ## A simple UI with native Dyalog forms